THE BETSY CODDINGTON LEGACY PROJECT

 Betsy Coddington was the Executive Director of Resolutions Northwest from 1994 through 2015.
-After dedicating 21 years to the organization, she wanted to create a lasting mark by providing a fund to support youth with internship opportunities at RNW.
-Youth have been her passion from the beginning:
+After dedicating over twenty years to the organization, she created a fund to support youth with internship opportunities at RNW.
+Youth have been her passion from the beginning.

 Interns at RNW aren’t filing papers or making copies.
 Youth get experience developing ways to support fellow youth in the community.
 Many of our budding youth leaders are unable to access opportunities like internships because they have obligations to earn money to help with family and childcare.
 The ability to offer youth internship stipends greatly increases their access and entry into an opportunity that supports personal and professional development.
 Simultaneously, completion of the internships helps improve confidence in continuing to pursue job opportunities which can help them actualize their great potential.

 RNW Goals for the Youth Internship:

 - Expose youth to different possible career paths in the nonprofit sector and around restorative justice, conflict resolution, equity & inclusion, and facilitation.